Code-o-pathy/TCSNQTSOL/Readme.md

---This repository included solutions for TCS NQT common questions provided by TPO SLRTCE (source: Google Classroom);
+--This repository includes solutions for TCS NQT common questions provided by TPO SLRTCE (source: Google Classroom);

 --I have planned to solve one section daily.
 --1.Number Based